max-russo-com/mx2/README.md

 • Reproducible across platforms

+## 🎯 Why MX² exists

+MX² aims to provide a transparent and reproducible way to protect long-term secrets without relying on proprietary algorithms or platform-specific behaviour.

+It is **not** a password manager and does **not** generate the user’s secrets.

+MX² is simply a portable, auditable container built on Argon2id and XChaCha20-Poly1305.

 ## ✨ What MX² does

 MX² uses a user password to **encrypt and protect** a JSON payload containing